PMnerea/POO/README.md

 - Go to pooProjectVFnerea/src/main/java/gui/Login.java
 - Run Login.java as java application

+WARNING
+- Close the app with the "Quit" button on the homepage

 NB!
 At the moment the application uses a database only accessible from the GEI network at INSA, and storing or reading previous messages will only be possible when connected to this network.